learn-co-curriculum/iron-starter-part-one/README.md

 export default connect(mapStateToProps, { fetchCampaigns })(Campaigns);
 ```

-In the above code we are mapping `state.campaigns` as `campaigns` prop to the campaigns component as well as passing the dispatch function `fetchCampaigns` that we are using in `componentDidMount` to get our campaigns.
-This code will not run at the moment, becuase we need to add the following components: CampaignCard, CampaignDetail and CreateCampaignForm.
-Let's add these components now.
+In the above code we are mapping `state.campaigns` as `campaigns` prop to the campaigns component.
+It is also passing the dispatch function `fetchCampaigns`, which we are using in `componentDidMount`.
+This code will not run at the moment, becuase we need to add the following components: `CampaignCard, CampaignDetail & CreateCampaignForm`.

 #### CampaignCard